trusktr/dotfiles/README.md

 ## Set it up

 - Make a new SSH key on the new machine, if needed.
-- Add the public SSH key to GitHub as well as to trusktr@trusktr.io.
+- Add the public SSH key to GitHub, BitBucket, and trusktr@trusktr.io.
 - Then:

   ```sh